helderlinhares/kafka-service/README.md

 ```console
     docker-compose up -d
 ```
-OBS: You need to hava docker installed.
+OBS: You need to have docker installed.

 After that, the services will be available in a docker container.